geotrev/omdomdom/README.md

 }
 ```

-_TIP: Use `data-key` to memoize elements in the DOM!
-This is similar to frameworks like React which use a `key` prop._
+_TIP: Use `data-key` on your elements to memoize them between renders.
+This is similar to libraries like React which use a `key` prop._

 ### render()